suapapa/whack-a-gopher/README.md

 # whac-a-gopher: Simple game written in Go

-This is an example project for my speak in [devfestW Korea 2013][1] which is about Go's power of handling concurrency.
+This is an example project for my speak in `devfestW Korea 2013` which is about Go's power of handling concurrency.

 > original source which use SDL1 stored in `topic-sdl1` branch